webgpu/webgpufundamentals/webgpu/lessons/webgpu-vertex-buffers.md

 -  });
 ```

-Finally, we don't need to set the `bindGroup` but we do need
+Finally, we don't need to set the bind group but, we do need
 to set the vertex buffers:

 ```js